Remove or cover old floors – which is the better solution?

 • you want to save time, money and effort

-With a CERAMIN flooring you are in good hands in both cases.
+With CERAMIN flooring, you are in good hands in both cases.

 FAQ – frequently asked questions on the topic